 The walk up Arkengarthdale and Low Reeth Moor starts at Reeth.
-From here head up alongside Arkle Beck to Arkle Town.
+From the village continue alongside Arkle Beck to Arkle Town.
 At this hamlet climb on to the moors and enjoy some great views over Swaledale on the return.

-I thought the walk up Arkengarthdale and Low Reeth Moor would be good and it certainly is.
+I thought the walk up Arkengarthdale and Low Reeth Moor would be good and I was not disappointed.
 Ignoring the accepted wisdom of walking along Fremlington Edge I took the riverside route along Arkle Beck.
 I always like a contrast in my walks and I was happy to get my high level fix on the bridleway which returns over Low Reeth Moor.
-The views from the Moor were fantastic over Swaledale and I became so distracted that I was set upon by one of the farm dogs at Riddings Farm.
+The views from the Moor were fantastic, with much of Swaledale laid out in front.
+However I became distracted and was therefore set upon by one of the farm dogs at Riddings Farm.
 I love dogs, and collies in particular, but this was a fearsome beast – be warned if you choose the descent through the farm.

 Arkengarthdale is a lovely valley and Arkle Town quite unique.
 After the initial walk through the Hay Meadows I made a conscious decision to stick as close to the river as possible.
-Challenging at times (due to mud and nettles).
+Therefore this became challenging at times mainly due to the muddy path.
 However it enabled me to discover some lovely areas where the birch and rowan overhang the wandering river.
-The river winds its way up the dale.
+The River Arkle winds its way up the dale.
 It even forms its own island at one point, with scattered farms dotted near the banks.
 If there is a better located farmstead than Castle Farm House I have yet to see it!

 From Arkle Town walk the extra 1/2 mile into the pretty village of Langthwaite.